 Why is it important?

-The ultimate goal of reading is good comprehension.
-But in order for kids to understand what they read, they must be able to do it quickly and automatically, without stumbling over words.
+In order for kids to understand what they read, they must be able to do it quickly and automatically, without stumbling over words.
 Phonics facilitates that process.

 How does your child's school teach phonics?